FREE SHIPPING ON ALL ORDERS!!

 In the instance where you are not displaying your taxidermy, you’ll want to store them indoors in a dark, dry area (between 60 and 80°F) that doesn’t have insects.
 You’ll also want to avoid storing your mounts in an area where the humidity levels exceed 60%.

 If possible, be sure to store your taxidermy within wooden crates.
 To prevent your taxidermy from tipping, we recommend attaching your mount to the bottom of the crate with screws.
 Also, you should consider using poison pellets and silica gel to prevent pests from accessing the mount.
-As mentioned already, you can use bug bombing to prevent a possible infestation.
-Also, periodically be sure to open the crate and clean your taxidermy to keep it looking as good as new.

 1. Make sure you protect the cape.
 One of the most common times to ruin your hide is during the process of dragging the animal to the truck.
-For example, don’t drag a white-tailed deer with its back legs.
+For example, don’t drag a white-tailed or mule deer with its back legs.
 You’ll want to drag the animal from its antlers or front legs instead to keep its shoulder, neck, and head off the ground.

-3. When caping your deer, be sure to make your slices from the inside out using a sharpened knife for the best quality cut.
+3. When caping your deer, be sure to make your slices from the inside out.
+Do this using a sharpened knife for the best quality cut.
 (Using a dull knife will make the process of caping much harder and risk messing up the cape.)
 The first cut involves cutting all around the deer’s torso.
 This process involves making a cut halfway between the front and back legs that goes down the rib cage, across the stomach, over the opposite rib cage, across the back, and finishing where the cut started.
 Once complete with the first cut, you can start with the legs.
 This is done by making a cut above the knee, which goes around the front leg.
 Do this for both the left and right leg.
 Once the circular cuts have been made around the torso and legs, you’ll cut down the back of the front legs in a straight line to connect the cuts.
 Once you’ve completed this step on both legs, you can carefully skin the deer.
 Taxidermists advise to not make any more cuts in the animal after this step for the best results for your mount.

 4. Once you have successfully shot your deer and caped it, you will need to get it to your taxidermy service as soon as possible.
 If you are unable to get your deer to your taxidermist quickly, ask them ahead of time about the proper steps to freeze the animal.
 In the meantime, you will want to treat the hide as if it is very fragile and keep it out of the elements, away from sunlight, and away from bugs.
 A well-kept hide is much easier for a taxidermist to work with.